HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 #### Example Scenarios

 This section describes some example usage scenarios along with descriptions of possible cache settings and suggested cache sizes.
-This discussion may be useful as starting point for the caches in your environment.
+This discussion may be useful as a starting point for the caches in your environment.

 _General Comments_